 Morgunblaðið national newspaper, 20.
 December 2014.

 Hrímland is a modern fantasy novel under influences from the New Weird movement.
 It is set in an alternative version of Iceland and uses a lot of Iceland‘s history, folklore and recent events to create a unique fantastical setting.
 The story is about Sæmundur the mad, an outcast sorcerer (or galdramaður) and Garún, a revolutionary woman who is part-human, part-huldufólk – a mythical Icelandic race of people who live hidden in nature.
-They are both outsiders, each in their own way, and the story centers around how they try to transform themselves or the world around them to fit better in.
-The story is set in Hrímland, where man, huldufólk and the raven-like náskárar live in Reykjavík, a walled city in the far north.
-The novel can be said to be similar to authors like China Miéville (Perdido Street Station) and Neil Gaiman (Neverwhere).
+They are both outsiders, each in their own way, and the story centers around how they try to transform themselves or the world around them.
+The story is set in Hrímland, where humans, huldufólk and the raven-like náskárar live in Reykjavík, a walled city in the far north.
+The novel can be said to be similar to authors like China Miéville (Perdido Street Station) and Lev Grossman (The Magicians).

 – Founded, edited and published the magazine Furðusögur (Weird Stories) in the winter of 2010.
 The magazine printed short fiction, art and comics that fell under the broad genre of weird fiction (sci-fi, fantasy, horror).
 The magazine was the first of its kind in Iceland (and still is, to date) and received the New Voices grant from the Icelandic Literature Center that same year.